 We recognise that this will be challenging for international students new to Ireland and the university is currently exploring a number of options to support students in this regard.
 We will update this page as more details of these supports become available.

 Your accommodation provider might also be able to offer details of catering, laundry services, etc.

 We recognise that students might find the 14-day period of restricted movement challenging.
 We will endeavour to support you as much as possible during this period so that you are kept both busy and entertained.
 You can also use the time to prepare yourself for the start of your studies at UCC.
 We are working on an innovative programme which will help you to develop important skills which will be of benefit to you throughout your studies in UCC.
 This will include virtual campus tours and other opportunities to familiarise yourself with our institution, as well as a range of other resources that may be of interest.
 Our exciting programme is currently in development and it is likely to include opportunities for you to develop skills in areas like:

 - Employability skills (Curriculum Vitae, interview preparations, job market, cultural norms of the Irish Workplace etc.)

 - Study skills, time management, note taking, critical thinking, autonomous learning, academic writing, referencing etc.

 In addition, you will have access to online UCC library essentials, library tutorials and videos.
 We are also working on some Social and Cultural components to the programme, Keep Well initiatives, as well as many fun themed events including food, Irish music, Irish language, Green Campus and other exciting initiatives.

-If you become ill or need medical advice during your period of self-isolation on arrival in Ireland, you should telephone the Student Health Department on 021 4902311.
-One of our Doctors will return your call and can arrange for you to obtain treatment, undergo investigation including COVID-19 testing if required, onward referral to a specialist service or attendance at Accident and Emergency if necessary.
+Please contact +353 (0) 21 4902311 if needed.
+One of our Doctors will return your call and can arrange for you to obtain treatment, undergo investigation (including COVID-19 testing) if required, onward referral to a specialist service or attendance at Accident and Emergency if necessary.